 9) Make Plans for Planting

 Planting something is a perfect way to celebrate spring time.
 If you have enough space in your yard, planting a garden is a great way to enjoy growing vegetables or flowers, but even if you don’t have room for a garden, you can still plant seeds in pots on your patio or on your windowsill and enjoy the process of watching them sprout and grow.
+And if you’re new to gardening and want to learn more, you can find all of my gardening articles on this page.

 10) See Baby Animals at a Local Farm